Soojay7/MDP-Project/README.md

 ## Context

 In this project, data was gathered from 40 participants.
 The participants were required to play a game where they tried to land a quadrotor on a landing pad successfully.
 The game adapts to the participants' performance and automatically toggles automation assistance on/off.
 Each participant had 20 trials after which they reported their self-confidence level in landing the quadrotor.
-(Data in for each participant in separate CSV files)
+(Data for each participant in separate CSV files)

 ## Project Goal